 - When turning the chicken halfway through, spritz again with oil taking care to cover all floured areas.

-Best Dishes to Serve Along with Southern Fried Chicken
+Best Side Dishes to Serve Along with Southern Fried Chicken

 Depending on the occasion and time of year, side dishes can vary.
-In the summer, you may enjoy:
+Some side dish inspiration you may enjoy:

 Thanks for visiting come back soon!